strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Conclusion.md

 # Conclusion

-## F# as a imperative language
+## `F#` as a imperative language

-`F#` is a functional and declarative language, but supports object oriented and imperative paradigms.
+`F#` is a functional and declarative language, but it supports object oriented and imperative paradigms.
-We initially chose said language because we wanted to implement all three algorithms using a functional
+We initially chose said language because we wanted to implement all three algorithms through the functional
 paradigm: while some functional characteristics were actually useful (for example pattern matching and type declarations) others actually increment complexity.